lukeduball/VoxelRaymarcher/README.md

 ## Setup Instructions
-Download the Cuda Toolkit from https://developer.nvidia.com/cuda-toolkit Download an install Visual Studio 2019
+Download the Cuda Toolkit from https://developer.nvidia.com/cuda-toolkit

+Download and install Visual Studio 2019

 1. Clone the repository into a new folder
 2. Navigate to the VoxelRaymarcher folder and open the VoxelRaymarcher.sln with Visual Studio 2019